What can a wife focus on to strengthen sexual intimacy with her husband?

 Plus it’s easy to lose the joy and fun in marriage if the only time we feel good about our sexual intimacy is when we aim for the stars.

-Most couples have their trusty repertoire; something they fall back to; he knows where to touch to make you sing, you know what to do to make him purr.
+Many couples have their trusty repertoire; something they fall back to; he knows where to touch to make you sing, you know what to do to make him purr.

 Couples need that go-to plan, where they don’t have to overthink things.
 It’s that kind of ordinary stuff that makes for a great marriage.